mirefek/geo_logic/README.md

 ### Ambiguous objects

-If two numerically identical objects are about to be shown, geo_logic shows only one of them.
+If two numerically identical objects are about to be shown, GeoLogic shows only one of them.
 They can be swapped using shift-click.
-During holding shift, the ambigous object turn silghtly red.
+During holding shift, the ambigous object turn slightly red.

 ### Point